 Grid reference SK 16141 72943

-Follow the path through Miller’s Dale as it follows the River Wye in Derbyshire and gradually gets wider as you walk along the path.
-As you walk along you’ll notice the path gets lower to the water level (as per the note above there’s a higher path if this is flooded), from here it’s also quite muddy in places.
+Follow the path through Miller’s Dale, as it follows the River Wye in Derbyshire and gradually gets wider as you walk along the path.
+As you walk along you’ll notice the path gets lower to the water level (there’s a higher path if this is flooded), from here it’s also muddy in places.

 At the end, follow the path, past the black railings and out onto the road.
 Turn right here and follow the road down to a crossroads, turn right here and across the bridge then take the path as it heads uphill.
 Walk uphill until you see a rocky footpath on the left, turn here, through the gate and it will bring you out on the Monsal Trail.